Sometimes a simple “thank you” doesn’t seem like enough.

 Sure, volunteers like to hear the words, “thank you.”
 (Most volunteers aren’t expecting more than that.)
 But when volunteer coordinators go above and beyond to show gratitude, it can really mean a lot.

-Read on to learn ideas for showing appreciation to your volunteers.
+Read on to learn ideas for thanking volunteers.

 Start With a Personal Touch

 Especially among event-focused organizations, there can sometimes be a disconnect between event organizers and the volunteers.
 It can be overwhelming just to think about all of the moving parts.